 - Score 2 points for each horizontal line of 5 tiles.

 - Score 7 points for each vertical line of 5 tiles.

 - Score 10 points for each color with 5 tiles on the wall.

 - The player with the most points wins the game.
 If there is a tie, the player with more completed horizontal lines wins.

 Variant option (gray board)

 The main difference is that in the placing phase you can decide which column of each line to put your tile in.
-Note that you can't place the same color in the same column twice.
+Note that you can't place tiles of the same color in the same column or line.